Replace Rusty Floor Panels

 Learning To Weld

-If you're just getting started with automotive bodywork, a wire-feed (MIG) unit is a good choice for a welder.
+If you're just getting started with automotive bodywork, a portable 110v MIG welder is a good choice.
 They work well with thin sheet metal, easy to learn on, and most people can produce quality, good looking welds with minimal practice.

 Related Articles: